markturansky/kubernetes/docs/design/persistentdisks.md

 1. AWS Encrypted disks can only be attached to VMs that support EBS encryption
 1. Attachments limited by Amazon account, not ES2 instance limit.
 1. High-availability subject to the AWS Service Level Agreement.

-### NFSPersistentDisk

-1. NFSPersistentDisks can be mounted many times as read/write.
-1. NFSPD will not support file locking.
-This responsibility remains with the application developer.
-1. High availability of data is left to the cluster administrator.

-### NodeLocalDisk
+### NodePersistentDisk

 1. Local node directory similar to EmptyDir but is not deleted upon pod exit.
 1. NodePD has long lived identity but local storage cannot be relied upon (e.g, disk failure, host crash)
 1. The scheduler will attempt to place a pod on the host where the NodePD lives.
 1. High availability of data is left to the cluster administrator.
+It is not guaranteed the host (and disk) is available.